fl00r/pickup/README.md

 ```
 Wow, good catch!

-Also you can change our `function` on the fly.
+Also you can change our "function" on the fly.
 Let's make square function:

 ```ruby
 pickup = Pickup.new(pond)